lagbolt/library/A Cookbook of Catalog Errors.md

 - Deadnaming

-You are still deadnaming Elliot Page.
+Calgary PL is still deadnaming Elliot Page.

 - Typos in subject headings

 Typos in subject headings are amusing but quite rare.
-Calgary has one instance of "Untied States" -- definitely my favorite typo -- four instances of "supsense", fourteen of "ficton" and twenty nine of "ficiton".
+Calgary PL has one instance of "Untied States" -- definitely my favorite typo -- four instances of "supsense", fourteen of "ficton" and twenty nine of "ficiton".

 You can check for these by comparing subject headings to the Library of Congress data, or even just to a word list such as /usr/dict.
 There are also "typo lists" available on the internet.